ptenteromano/data-mining-wine-reviews/README.md

 ### Features
 1. Kaggle provided dataset - [wine reviews](https://www.kaggle.com/zynicide/wine-reviews)
+  - Download the dataset and run the .py or .ipynb file on the local file
 2. Working with Python to solve statistical problems

 ### Questions Asked